 - Your positive and negative strengths

-This question is another attempt to assess certain personality traits of the candidate, specially the honesty.
+This question is another attempt to assess certain personality traits of the candidate, especially the honesty.
 The board who will be judging you at the interview are extremely experienced and will not take much time to understand whether you are honestly answering this question or not.
-Be honest while speaking about your weaknesses and strengths and back them with logical explanations and few examples.
+Be honest while speaking about your weaknesses and strengths and back them with logical explanations and a few examples.

-Apart from the above mentioned questions, you could be asked some trickier question as well.
+Apart from the above-mentioned questions, you could be asked some trickier question as well.
 For eg.

 - What happened when the clock was invented?